 The doomsday warnings of immediate and catastrophic harm to the UK economy in the event of a Leave vote could hardly have proved to be less true.
-Initial wobbles in the stock markets were soon reversed, while the new value of sterling has boosted British exports and doom-laden predictions of a recession have been withdrawn.
-Not a week goes by without announcements of a forecast being upgraded, a new survey revealing high confidence amongst businesses and consumers alike, or of a major investment in the UK.
+Initial wobbles in the stock markets were soon reversed, while the new value of sterling has boosted British exports, wiping out doom-laden predictions of recession.